-Data Explanation Use of the integrated Windows authentication is not recommended.
+Data Explanation The One Identity Manager Service must be installed on the synchronization server with the Active Directory connector.
+The synchronization server must be declared as a Job server in One Identity Manager.
+Use the following properties when you set up the Job server.
+Server function: Active Directory connector Machine role: Server Job Server Active Directory For more information, see System requirements for the Active Directory synchronization server on page 20.
+One Identity Manager database Database serverDatabase name connection data SQL Server login and password Specifies whether integrated Windows authentication is used Use of the integrated Windows authentication is not recommended.
 If you decide to use it anyway, ensure that your environment supports Windows authentication.
 Remote connection server To configure synchronization with a target system, One Identity Manager must load the data from the target system.
 One Identity Manager communicates directly with the target system to do this.
 Sometimes direct access from the workstation, on which the Synchronization Editor is installed, is not possible.
 For example, because of the firewall configuration or the workstation does not fulfill the necessary hardware and software requirements.
 If direct access is not possible from the workstation, you can set up a remote connection.
 The remote connection server and the workstation must be in the same Active Directory domain.
 Remote connection server configuration: One Identity Manager Service is started RemoteConnectPlugin is installed Active Directory connector is installed Target system specific components are installed The remote connection server must be declared as a Job server in One Identity Manager.
 The Job server name is required.
 TIP: The remote connection server requires the same configuration as the synchronization server (with regard to the installed software and entitlements).
-Use the synchronization as remote connection server at the same time, by simply installing the RemoteCon- nectPlugin as well.
+Use the synchronization as remote connection

+Data Explanation server at the same time by installing the RemoteConnectPlugin as well.
+For more detailed information about setting up a remote connection,

 For more detailed information about setting up a remote connection, see the One Identity Manager Target System Synchronization Reference Guide.